dolithachowdary/Summer-of-DSA/description.md

 - Gain fluency in solving DSA problems using Python
 - Improve coding speed and algorithmic thinking
-- Maintain clean, modular code with practice
+- Maintain clean, modular code with well-documented practice
 - Build a public portfolio of structured learning

 ---